 Cairn terrier images also show off the breed’s pointed ears, long tail, wide head and proportionate, compact body.

-And, like many terriers, the cairn terrier stuffs a big personality in a small package.
+And, like many terriers, they stuff a big personality in a small package.

 Cairn Terrier Size